-Hello and welcome!
-I'm Tera, the author, recipe developer, and photographer behind Roots and Radishes.
-And I'm so glad you're here!
+Hey friend!
+I'm Tera, the author, recipe developer, and photographer behind Roots and Radishes, and I'm so glad you're here.

 What You'll Find Here

-Whether you’re trying to eat more veggies or just make them taste better, I’ve got you covered.
+Whether you're trying to eat more vegetables or just make them taste like something you're genuinely excited to eat, I've got you covered.

 If you're new here, let's get you situated.
 To find any and all recipes, hop on over to my whole foods recipe index or pop into any search bar to see what you can find.
 If you're interested in curated content or getting notified of new recipes, be sure to sign up for my newsletter!